NA-50 of the Peruvian Air Force

 Markings:

 Peruvian Flag (Red and white) on the rudder.
-Airplane serial number followed by the Aerial Group Number in black text over a red triangle.
-Peruvian Air Force insignia on top of the right-wing and under the left-wing.
+The Aerial Group Number follows the airplane serial number in black text over a red triangle.
+Peruvian Air Force insignia on top of the right wing and under the left wing.
 Drawing of an archer on the left and right side of the cowling.

 The Reference Material